 Price

-Racks can be just a few hundred dollars or upward of $2,000.
+Racks can be just a few hundred dollars or upwards of $2,000.
 You can easily find budget options, but keep in mind that something incredibly affordable is also probably not the highest quality.
 I don’t recommend many racks for under $300 for that reason.

 Footprint and Portability